-Annual Drinking Water Quality Report TOWN OF MILTON 115 Federal Street Milton, DE 19968 PWS ID# DE0000629 May 30, 2012 (RE: Calendar Year 2011)
+Annual Drinking Water Quality Report for 2014

+Town of Milton

+115 Federal Street

+Milton, DE 19968

+PWS ID# DE0000629

+May 29, 2015

 We're pleased to present to you this year's Annual Water Quality Report.
 This report is designed to inform you about the quality water and services we deliver to you every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of your water.